getsentry/devenv/README.md

 `devenv bootstrap`

-This is intended for initial setup.
+This is intended for initial setup of a new machine.

 `devenv fetch [repository name]`